Home / Strategy / MTT / 5 Reasons to Try Progressive KO Poker Tournaments

 Empowerment

-The feeling of having a massive stack that covers every opponent on the table is even more exaggerated in progressive KOs.
-This is because, while you are threatening to bust your opponents and earn their bounties, they cannot do the same to you.
 Running up a big stack, therefore, incentivizes you to play a pot with everyone else at the table, while simultaneously discouraging them from messing with you.
 This leads to the potential for snowballing your stack via stealing pots and gathering bounty after bounty from the desperate, dwindling short stacks around you.

 An Exhilarating Late Game

 If you are fortunate and/or skilled enough to make it to the final few tables of a large progressive KO tournament, you will find yourself immersed in the frantic action.
 Not only are your eyes set on that elusive top prize, but as you advance towards it, huge pay-out after huge pay-out is falling into your lap.
-Tangling with another large stack represents a duel of giants.
-The winner will earn a massive profit as he becomes poised to take down the event.
-It can feel like being a kid in a candy store if you manage to rampage through these events with a large stack.
-The normal reward of increasing your stack is accompanied by the sweet injection of extra cash straight into your bankroll.

 Less Painful Bust-Outs

-When I was twenty-one I was a little lost in life.
+When I was twenty-one, I was a little lost in life.
 Yet to find a job or university degree that I could commit to; I was bouncing around between unsatisfying, low paying jobs.
 The only thing I felt any real passion for at that point in my life was poker.
 One night I was playing an MTT and had run deep.
 The next day, I was due to start my new job as an admin assistant for a student loans company.
 Dreading the demoralizing grind of another meaningless job, I decided that if I won the tournament or cashed really big, I would not be going to that new job.
-With about 16 players left and the top prize around $20,000, I was dealt JJ and ended up all in against another large stack.
+With about 16 players left and the top prize around $20,000, I was dealt pocket jacks and ended up all in against another large stack.
 He had AQo and spiked an Ace on the flop to eliminate me and my dreams of not going to work the next day.
-I had to settle for $1100, which felt like a slap in the face.
+I had to settle for $1,100, which felt like a slap in the face.

 Conclusion